 - Ace Pilot: He was shown to be a pilot with skills rivaling Anakin's.

 - Ascended Extra: He was one of the peripheral Jedi that were featured in the Prequel Trilogy with small screen time and zero lines.
-In The Clone Wars, he receives a fleshed out expanded role and the most screen time of all the Council members except for Obi-Wan, who's one of the deuteragonists.
+In The Clone Wars, he got a fleshed-out and expanded role and the most screen time of all Council members except the Big Two of Mace and Yoda, because...

 - Author Appeal: He is Dave Filoni's favorite character.